This firm Sheppards its juniors to new heights through its “niche and boutique work.”

 Callbacks

 At the callback stage, candidates meet with four to six attorneys – again, a mix of both partners and associates.
-If there’s enough time, candidates will also go for a meal with attorneys.
+Most offices conduct virtual callbacks but once a candidate receives an offer, we encourage them to tour the office, and meet more attorneys over coffee or lunch if desired.
 “We use behavioral interview questions during our callback process,” hiring sources at the firm tell us.
 “The questions are aimed at distilling the candidate’s skills, client service and value, self-awareness, communication and critical thinking skills, as well as their ability to work in a team and self-manage.”

 Top tips: “I would encourage you to find someone you can call in advance and talk to.
 If you’ve spoken to people at different offices, the firm thinks you’re really working for this.” – a junior associate